Quinceañeras in the time of Covid-19: A coming-of-age celebration marches on

 It took six years of working double shifts at restaurants to save enough money to hire a smuggler to bring her daughter to the United States in 2016.
 After being held for two months in an immigration detention center, she made it safely and began a new life in Maryland.

-Over the last five months, Hildaura Guevara worked as a cook in two restaurants without taking a day off to raise the $20,000 needed for the party.
+Over the past five months, Hildaura Guevara worked as a cook in two restaurants without taking a day off to raise the $20,000 needed for the party.

 “It is an achievement for me to be able to demonstrate to other moms that you do not always need a man to achieve things, that you can be a woman and get things done, raise your children, work hard and give them a better life than the one you had,” she said.

-She said she trusted most of the maskless guests at the party had been vaccinated.
+She said she trusted that most of the maskless guests at the party had been vaccinated.
 Addressing the crowd, Medrano thanked God for keeping the “virus at bay.”

 On the dance floor, Marcela’s little cousin handed her a white stuffed bear — a visual representation of the childhood she is leaving behind.
 Then mother and daughter danced and embraced in tears.

 The coronavirus has disproportionately affected Latino communities.
-Hispanics have been at a higher risk of infection, hospitalization and death from the virus than most other racial and ethnic groups in the U.S., according to data gathered by the Centers for Disease Control and Prevention.
+Hispanics have been at a higher risk of infection, hospitalization and death from the virus than most other racial and ethnic groups in the United States, according to data gathered by the Centers for Disease Control and Prevention.

 At the same time, they have suffered more economic hardship than most American adults.
 According to a Pew Research Center study released in July, about half of the Latinos interviewed said they or someone close to them had lost a job or taken a pay cut since February of last year.

 Like other big events, quinceañera celebrations more or less vanished last year.
 In 2021, organizers say there are still far fewer than normal, but they are slowly trickling back.
-Two aspects make the parties especially challenging to hold: Tradition dictates there should be dozens if not hundreds of people attending and families spend up to $30,000 to host them, a big hurdle for those still reeling from the pandemic’s financial losses.
+Two aspects make the parties especially challenging to hold: Tradition dictates that there should be dozens if not hundreds of people attending, and families spend up to $30,000 to host them, a big hurdle for those still reeling from the pandemic’s financial losses.

 Some venues are refusing to host such large gatherings, noting the risk of coronavirus spread.
 During her party, Marcela could not help worrying that someone would get sick, but two weeks later, the family was unaware of any cases tied to their celebration.